Outstream Ltd © 2011 All Rights Reserved. Privacy Policy | Terms and Conditions

 Outstream benefits from a group of exceptional Associates delivering exceptional outcomes.
 We have an unusual blend of permanently employed staff and experienced associates that work together to deliver services exceeding customer expectations.
 Our Quality Assurance systems are rigorous and client feedback is a measure of our results.

 Richard has a background of business management in international hi-tech industries, business school senior lecturer, teacher training and consultancy to government, local authorities and schools.
 He is a specialist in education transformation and learning services, and an experienced educator to Masters level.
 He has written, delivered and assessed HE courses from foundation to masters on Managing Business Processes, Operations Management, Total Quality Management, Environmental Management and EU Environmental Legislation.
-He has particular experience in education advising on the use of Investment Planning tools and sustainability for technology (ICT) in education.
+He has particular experience in education advising on the use of Investment Planning tools and sustainability for technology in education.
 He has organized and led capital program visioning events for wide ranging stakeholders, introducing tools such as the Self Review Framework and ICT Design Quality Indicators as a precursor to developing outstanding and coherent visions.
-He is fully familiar with all the elements of capital program ICT Consultancy covering Education, Technical and Procurement.
+He is fully familiar with all the elements of capital program consultancy covering Education, Technical and Procurement.

 As a specialist consultant to Becta for Learning Services Richard advised Local Authorities across England on the procurement and implementation of Learning Platforms to transform teaching and learning.
 In his work as a trainer in one London Authority he trained over 1000 staff in their implementation and use, including developing the architecture of their use to introduce "paperless" communication between authority and schools.
-He was recently contracted to York as Managing Consultant for their procurement of authority wide learning services for all schools at all phases.

-Christina advocates the application of ICT as a catalyst for change in teaching and learning.
+Christina advocates the application of Technology as a catalyst for change in teaching and learning.
 She is the Founder and Chair of the international MirandaNet Fellowship established in 1992.
 Christina holds honorary Fellowships at the Institute of Education, University of London, Bath Spa University, Canterbury Christ Church University and the Czech Technical University, Prague.
 Professional memberships include the British Computer Society, the Society of Authors, the National Association of Advisers in Computers and Education (Naace) and Information Technology Teachers in Education (ITTE).
 She is also Chair of the World Ecitizens organisation and an adviser to the UnnayanNet organisation for unity in Bangladesh and is on the judging panel of BETT education awards.
 She keeps up with new trends being a referee for the journals Education Technology, Pedagogy and Education (Triangle), Computers and Education (Elsevier), Educational Action Research (MMU) and a new journal for teachers undergoing academic studies, Reflecting Education (IOE, London).
 Christina is also managing director of MirandaNet Ltd, an international education and ICT consultancy service which includes practising teachers.

 Debbie is a highly motivated skilled Programme and Change Manager with extensive experience of delivery in a wide range of industry sectors.
 Successful track record of delivering infrastructure and software development programmes.
 Debbie has lead teams in end to end application developments and Service Delivery.
 She has excellent negotiation and coaching skills, motivating teams to deliver.
 She has strong communication and effective stakeholder management skills. £multi-million projects and day to day management of multiple software development and implementation projects/work streams through all stages of formal project lifecycle to agreed timescales.
 Effectively managing several projects concurrently, delivered through multi site delivery streams including management of technicians, software developers, technical and none technical staff.
 Customer focused; ensures that requirements and stakeholder specifications are followed through.
 Driven by best practice, passion and a desire to enjoy the work, ensures that in-house processes are followed and keeps communication channels open with both suppliers and customers.
 Strong use of tools and techniques such as PRINCE2, Gantt charts, PERT, MS project, requirements management, business process mapping, mind maps, work flows, process flows, swimlanes, visio diagrams, MS PowerPoint and other MS Office software etc.